LIFE ON CAMPUS

 What is the deadline for moving out of my room and checking out?

 If a student chooses to move off campus or leave the university, he/she will need to be checked out by noon the day following the last day of classes for that quarter.
-Please note that you must first be approved for obtain a release from your lease and then approved to live off campus.
+Please note that you must first be approved to obtain a release from your lease and then approved to live off campus.
 All express check out forms or check outs completed with a staff member present must be completed by this date and time.
 Any students moving out later than the deadline will be assessed a late check out fee.
 Any students who do not correctly check out and/or turn in keys will be assessed a charge as well.

 How do I check out of my apartment/residence hall?